hornjason/ansible_cloud/README.md

 - ./bootstrap.sh
 - ./deploy_utils_server.yml or ./deploy_utils_server_esxi.yml
 - ./deploy_infrastructure.yml or deploy_infrastructure_esxi.yml
-- ./provision_cloud.yml (configures tenant networking and external network while booting 2 vms to test each)
+- <Optional> ./provision_cloud.yml (configures tenant networking and external network while booting 2 vms to test each)

 Then, execute the bootstrap.sh script to have the rest of the software requirements deployed.

 If you recieve a error relating trusted certificates: git config --global  http.sslVerify false

 ## Contributors

 Oracle CGBU - Platform Group